 “Try not to insult anyone,” I told him as we made our way inside.

-He let out a sharp exhale through his nose.
+He let out a low grunt.
 “You’re one to talk.”

 Ugh.
 Had I really been ready to throw myself at him last night?

-“He can’t come in here,” he said, jerking his head toward Jakob.
+“He can’t come in here,” he said, jerking his chin toward Jakob.

 “I think there’s been a miscommunication.”
 I took a step toward him but froze when his hand dropped to his gun.
 What the hell?
 “Dr. Perez should have called down to have him cleared ahead of time.”

-He pointed a finger at me.
-“Stay there.”
-He lifted the two-way radio from his belt.
+“Stay right there,” he ordered, lifting a two-way radio from his belt.
+The radio crackled to life, and he spoke into it.
 “There’s a young woman here with a King.
 Says he’s been cleared.”